phi-hein/VHoppAS/README.md

 ## License information
 This code is &copy; P. Hein, 2023, and it is made available under the GPL license enclosed with the software.

-Over and above the legal restrictions imposed by this license, if you use this software or modified variants of it, for example for an academic publication, then you are obliged to provide proper attribution.
-This can be to this code directly,
+Over and above the legal restrictions imposed by this license, if you use this software or modified variants of it, for example for an academic publication, then you are obliged to provide proper attribution by citing the following paper:

-- P. Hein.
-VHoppAS: Variable-range Hopping in Amorphous Solids, _\<version\>_ (2023). github.com/phi-hein/VHoppAS.
+"Variable-Range Hopping Conduction in Amorphous, Non-Stoichiometric Gallium Oxide"

-or to the paper that describes it
+P. Hein, T. Romstadt, F. Draber, J. Ryu, T. Böger, A. Falkenstein, M. Kim and M. Martin

-- _to be published_.
+_to be submitted_

-or (ideally) both.
+DOI: _will be added_